cityofaustin/school-of-data/README.md

 ## Outline

-We'll be using Signal Request data similar to our existing "Data Tracker" Knack application.
+We'll be using data from our Traffic Signal Request program.

 ### Part 1: Backend — Python ETL

-1. [Click here to load the notebaook](https://mybinder.org/v2/gh/cityofaustin/school-of-data/master) This will take a few minutes.
+1. [Click here to load the notebook](https://mybinder.org/v2/gh/cityofaustin/school-of-data/master) This will take a few minutes.

-2. Click on the link for `School of Data 2019.ipynb`
+2. Once the notebook dashboard loads, click on the link for `School of Data 2019.ipynb`

 ![Notebook Link](https://github.com/cityofaustin/school-of-data/blob/johns-readme/img/ipynb.png?raw=true)